 In September you will be told by your teacher (s) how they would like you to organise your folder.
-In order to be able to follow the pace of the lessons you may like to buy the textbook and bring it to school (You will have access to the book online in September).
+In order to be able to follow the pace of the lessons you may like to buy the textbook and bring it to school.
 You can buy it from Amazon: